 Exciting work is happening to the ponds in the park!

 In February 2020 we removed some self-seeded trees from around the ponds as they were damaging the structure, blocking light and dropping leaf debris into the water.
-The next stage of the works is to drain the water from the ponds and dredge them to remove sediment and tree debris.
-Once empty new limestone walls will be built to reinforce the structure and a path will be created around the Round Pond.
+In the winter 2020 we drained the water from the ponds and dredged them to remove sediment and tree debris.
+The arising sediment has been spread around the ponds to dry out.
+The pond walls are being rebuilt and restored using the local limestone.
+This will reinforce the structure.
+A path will be created around the Round Pond.